 On the farm, the students examined its internal systems and engaged Walls and her staff in discussions about crop production, marketing, agri-tourism, agricultural training, and financing for agricultural operations.

-“Our visit to Ivy Farms was amazing,” Paul Fields, a PVAMU senior said.
+“Our visit to Ivy Farms was amazing,” said Paul Fields, a PVAMU senior.
 “As a business owner, it gave me some insight into the business aspect and the personal challenges one faces when running their own business as an African American.
 Ivy was able to shed some light on those challenges to give me some ideas moving forward that will help me.
 Just an unforgettable experience.”

 The 30 students who attended the trip are enrolled in the Food Distribution Systems and the Land and Resource Economics courses.
 The Land and Resource Economics class is an African American Studies (AFAM) course under PVAMU’s African American Studies Initiative, which highlights the achievements of Black farmers.